 TSM Webheader

-We've been busy surveying residents to find out how they feel about our services - from repairs to safety, neighbourhood management, complaints and more.
+Over the last year we’ve busy surveying Southern Housing residents and homeowners to find out what they think about the services we provide - from repairs to safety, neighbourhood management, complaints and more.

 Read more about this project